 My doctoral work explores the international response to the human rights situation in North Korea through the prism of the Responsibility to Protect (R2P).
 Broadly speaking, I am interested in examining how international society has conceived of its various protection duties in relation to chronic peacetime abuses within North Korea over the last decade - abuses which the 2014 UN Commission of Inquiry report characterised as crimes against humanity, intrinsic to the fabric of a state that 'does not have any parallel in the contemporary world'.

-While much scholarly attention to date has been focused on R2P-related issues surrounding conflict situations such as Libya and Syria, the case of atrocity crimes within North Korea has largely escaped sustained appraisal.
-Drawing on critical constructivist IR theory, my research is aimed at exploring how this frequently neglected case is able to advance our understanding of the wider political dynamics and conflicts of interpretation that continue to influence both the normative trajectory and pragmatic application of R2P.
+While much scholarly attention to date has been focused on the application of R2P to situations of armed conflict – as in Libya, Syria, and elsewhere – the case of atrocity crimes within North Korea has largely escaped sustained appraisal.
+Drawing on critical constructivist IR theory, my work explores how this frequently neglected case is able to advance our understanding of the political dynamics and conflicts of interpretation that continue to influence both the normative trajectory and pragmatic application of R2P.

 Atrocity prevention; Responsibility to Protect; North Korean human rights; international criminal justice; UK foreign policy; constructivist and English School IR theory.

 European Centre for the Responsibility to Protect (ECR2P)